Redes femeninas, autoría y revisión de la historia: la Guerra del Pacífico en los textos de Antonia Moreno y Aurora Cáceres

 Cochairs: Ted Beatty, Karen Graubart, and Jaime Pensado

-Vanesa Miseres is Assistant Professor of Spanish at the University of Notre Dame.
+Vanesa Miseres is associate professor of Spanish at the University of Notre Dame.
 She specializes in nineteenth- and early twentieth-century Latin American literature, with an emphasis on South America.
 Her areas of research are travel writing, war literature, women writers, gender, cultural, and food studies...